 Kids take over the Plein in the centre from very early in the morning.
 There’s fun and games, face-painting, lots of toys and lots of sweets and treats.
 The local fire brigade is out in force to provide displays, there’s a little steam train to take a ride on, music and more.
 As the day progresses, it becomes more fun for grownups, too.
 Street food, bands, theatre and other acts – and weather permitting, people settle down together in the grass of the Ruïnekerk’s churchyard, catching up with a bottle of wine brought from home or a drink purchased at one of the surrounding bars.
 And all this goes on until well into the evening.
 You will remember King’s Day for the rest of your life!

-King’s Day has celebrated the Dutch monarchy since 1885, but this year’s is only the sixth time it’ll actually be called King’s Day.
+King’s Day has celebrated the Dutch monarchy since 1885, but this year’s is only the seventh time it’ll actually be called King’s Day.
 Until 2013, it had always been Queen’s Day, as the country had a queen rather than a king, but the tradition actually started out as Princess’s Day.
 (The Dutch term Koninginnedag is in fact so deeply ingrained in Dutch collective consciousness that most people still call the holiday Queen’s Day out of sheer habit.)

 Queen’s Day was first celebrated as Princess’s Day on the fifth birthday of Princess Wilhelmina, on 31 August, 1885.
 When she acceded to the throne in 1890 (yes, at just ten years old, but her mother Emma acted as regent until she was 18), the holiday became known as Koninginnedag (Queen’s Day).
 When Juliana became Queen in 1948, Queen’s Day moved to her birthday, April 30, and although her daughter, present Princess Beatrix was born on January 31, she chose – by way of tribute, but perhaps also because the weather is more